Back to Portfolio

 Loose Coupling

 Unlike traditional architectures that rely on direct function calls or tightly coupled components, event-driven applications achieve loose coupling by having components emit events and react to them independently.
+Publishers don't know who is listening, and subscribers don't know who published.

 Design Benefits

 This design improves scalability and flexibility, allowing features to evolve independently as the system grows.
 Components don't need to know about each other's existence, only about the events they care about.
+The interactive topology builder demonstrates this — add or remove topics without affecting existing subscribers.

 Key Terminology